Liver cancer: Angiosarcoma and hemangiosarcoma

 These are rare and aggressive liver cancers, yet are the third most common primary liver cancer making up 0.1-2.0% of primary liver cancer.
 Angiosarcoma and hemangiosarcoma of the liver come from the blood vessel's endothelial layer.
 These tumors have poor outcomes because they grow rapidly and metastasise easily.
-They are also hard to diagnose but are typically suspected on CT or MRI imaging that shows focal lesions with differing amounts of echogenicity (these tumors have a lot of bleeding or hemorrhage and subsequent dying of tissue (necrosis)).
+They are also hard to diagnose but are typically suspected on CT or MRI scans that show focal lesions with differing amounts of signal intensity (these tumors have a lot of bleeding or hemorrhage and subsequent dying of tissue (necrosis)).
 Biopsy with histopathological evaluation yields the definitive diagnosis.
 While the cause is often never identified (75% are idiopathic), they are associated with exposures to substances such as vinyl chloride, arsenic, thorotrast (e.g. occupational exposure).
 Radiation is also a risk factor.
 In adults, these tumors are more common in males; however, in children they are more common in females.

-Even with surgery prognosis is poor with most individuals not living longer than six months after diagnosis.
+Even with surgery, prognosis is poor with most individuals not living longer than six months after diagnosis.
 Only 3% of individuals live longer than two years.